 Fabric design is a core part of our business.
 Each season we reflect on current trends and consider how we can modernise and refresh our range through new colour ways and weave structures.

-Working closely with our customers to develop authentic english fabric with a modern twist, adding interesting finishes to ensure the final cloth will meet the demands of modern everyday life.
+Always mindful of our heritage, with an impressive archive to delve into, our designers are experts at coming up with new ideas.
+We often work closely with customers to develop authentic English fabric with a modern twist, adding attractive finishes to ensure the final cloth will meet the demands of modern everyday life.

-Testing is carried out in-house to guarantee quality and continuity of shade.
-Our consistently high standards ensure that we are able to offer mix and match on nearly all our top dyed and yarn dyed fabrics for bulk orders.
+We are meticulous about yarn standards and consistency and carry out testing in-house to guarantee continuity of shade and quality.
+Our high standards ensure that we can offer mix-and-match on nearly all our top-dyed and yarn-dyed fabrics for bulk orders.

 Currently, we have 30 rapier looms running in 2 shifts with the capacity to weave 1.2 million metres of fabric a year, around 25,000 metres a week.

 We are committed to continued investment in our machinery, having recently purchased four new Itema R9500 looms with name-edge jacquards.
 This investment has increased the production capacity of our woven selvedge fabrics by a third, which has become very important for our expanding export and bespoke tailoring markets.

 Through investment we weave highly competitive fabrics at a volume and consistency unmatched by other UK mills.

 When weaving at high speeds, some yarns will inevitably break, and tying the two broken ends together results in a knot but allows the weaving process to continue.
 It is then the job of our mending team to examine every inch of fabric by hand and eye to expertly "mend" all the knots and any other faults arising from weaving.